micos20/ENRON_fraud-detection/README.md

 flex_SGD_clf.fit(X_train_44_SGD, y_train)
 ```

-I use cross validation of the training set to find the best threshold to achieve better recall results.
-The results of the flex_classifier for the SGD and SVC model are given in the table below.
+I use cross validation of the training set to find the best thresholds to achieve better recall results.
+The results of the flex_classifiers for the SGD and SVC model are given in the table below.

 ***Performance of flex classifiers on test set***